lusingander/kraphql-github/README.md

 ## About

-With the power of Kotlin DSL, you can easily write type-safe queries for the GitHub GraphQL API.
+With the power of Kotlin DSL, you can effortlessly build queries for the GitHub GraphQL API while ensuring type correctness.

 ![image](./image.gif)